Will College Campuses Return to Normal in Fall 2021?

 After charging full price for an online spring, colleges worry that students won’t return for anything less than in-person this fall.

-Consequences Stay for Students Who Flout COVID-19 Rules
+Consequences for Students Who Break COVID-19 Rules

-Thousands of college students have faced suspension or expulsion for breaking COVID-19 rules, which forbid attending parties or even gathering in dorm rooms.
-Less egregious violations may result in students being moved to remote learning or getting assigned community service activities by a jury of their peers.
+In some cases, students were allowed to return to campus after a set period of time; others were expelled.
+Less egregious violations have resulted in students being moved to remote learning or getting assigned community service activities by a jury of their peers.

 College Campus COVID-19 Rules